nuls-io/devsite/source/contract/index.md

 ## 1. Introduction

-Java is completely ineffective for Nuls Smart Contract development, and the contract runs in a completely invalid virtual machine.
-Contract development cannot use all of the Java features, and the specific restrictions are listed in Section 3.
+Nuls smart contract is developed with Java, and it operates in Nuls virtual machine.
+Not all Java features are applicable to contract development and the relevant restrictions are specified in section 3.

 ## 2. Development environment

-### 2.1 Installing NULS Wallet
+### 2.1 Setup of NULS wallet

-### 2.2 Installing JDK 8
+### 2.2 Setup of JDK 8

-### 2.3 Installing IntelliJ IDEA
+### 2.3 Setup of IntelliJ IDEA

-The development tool used by Nuls Smart Contracts is IntelliJ IDEA.
+Nuls smart contract adopts IntelliJ IDEA as development tool

-### 2.4 Installing the NULS Smart Contract Plugin
+### 2.4 Setup of NULS smart contract plug-ins

-The main features provided by the completely ineffective smart contract plugin:
+NULS smart contract plug-ins provide the following main functions:

-* New Nurs contract project
+* Newly create Nuls contract project
-* Prompt for unsupported Java features, Java classes, Java methods
+* Provide the unavailable Java properties, classes ad methods
-* Compile, package, deploy contract
+* Compile, package and deploy contracts
-* Show, call the contract method.
+* Display and call contract methods

-## 3. Nuls Smart Contract Specification and Grammar
+## 3. Nuls smart contract specifications and syntax

-The completely invalid smart contract syntax is a subset of Java's syntax, with some limitations on the syntax of Java.
+Nuls smart contract syntax is a subset of Java syntax, with some restrictions

-### 3.1 Nuls Smart Contract Specification
+### 3.1 Nuls smart contract specifications

-> **_Contract main class must implement the `Contract` interface, a smart contract can only have one class to implement the `Contract` interface, other classes and interfaces are to provide functionality for this contract._**
+> **_Main classes of contracts must implement contract interfaces.
+A smart contract can have a class implementing contract interface only; and other classes and interfaces provide functions for such contract._**

 ### 3.2 Keywords

-The Java keywords listed below, which will be marked as completely invalid keywords that are not supported by Nuls Smart Contracts
+Java key words are listed as follows and those not applicable for Nuls smart contract will be marked

 Access control